enyosolutions/health-check-sch/README.md

 ``` console
 sudo cp sch.conf.example /etc/sch.conf
 ```
-And fill in the api url and the key obtained from the Healthchecks project settings block labeled "API Access".
+And fill in the API URL and the key obtained from the Healthchecks project settings block labeled "API Access".

 ### Monitoring cron jobs
-Just decorate your existing crontabs by specifying the alternative `sch`:
+Just decorate your existing cron tabs by specifying the alternative `sch`:
 ```
 SHELL=/usr/local/bin/sch
 ```